adolf-codler/LAN_Game/README.md

 # LAN_Game
-implementation of sockets to make the popular game "BATTLESHIP" multiplayer in C
+implementation of the popular game "BATTLESHIP" using sockets in C